Lily Tomlin: 1990–2009: Continued work and The West Wing

+2015–present: Grace and Frankie and resurgence

-Tomlin starred opposite Jane Fonda, Martin Sheen, and Sam Waterston in the Netflix original series Grace and Frankie.
+From 2015 to 2022, Tomlin starred opposite Jane Fonda, Martin Sheen, and Sam Waterston in the Netflix original comedy series Grace and Frankie.
 Tomlin plays Frankie Bergstein, recently separated from her husband of forty years (Waterston) while Fonda plays Grace Hanson, recently separated from her husband (Sheen).
 Grace and Frankie become reluctant friends after learning their husbands are leaving them to be with one another.
-She received her first Emmy nomination in 2015 as a lead actress for the role.
+She received her first Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series in 2015.
+In 2015, Tomlin starred in filmmaker Paul Weitz's film Grandma, which Weitz said was inspired by Tomlin.
+It garnered rave reviews and earned Tomlin a Golden Globe Award nomination.

 Tomlin reprised her role as Professor Frizzle in the 2017 Netflix sequel The Magic School Bus Rides Again, a continuation of the original series.
+In 2018, she had a small role voicing Aunt May in the critically acclaimed animated film Spider-Man: Into the Spider-Verse.

 Personal life

+Marriage

 Tomlin met her future wife, writer Jane Wagner, in March 1971.
-After watching the after-school TV special J.T. written by Wagner, Tomlin invited Wagner to Los Angeles to collaborate on Tomlin's comedy LP album And That’s The Truth.
+After watching the after-school TV special J.T. written by Wagner, Tomlin invited Wagner to Los Angeles to collaborate on Tomlin's comedy LP album And That's The Truth.
 The couple did not have a formal coming out.
 Tomlin said in 2006:

 Tomlin stated in 2008, "Everybody in the industry was certainly aware of my sexuality and of Jane ... in interviews, I always reference Jane and talk about Jane, but they don't always write about it."
-In 2015, Tomlin said, "I wasn’t totally forthcoming.
+In 2015, Tomlin said, "I wasn't totally forthcoming.
 Everybody in the business knew I was gay, and certainly everybody I worked with and everything like that."
 Tomlin has been generally quiet about her sexuality.
 On December 31, 2013, Tomlin and Wagner married in a private ceremony in Los Angeles after 42 years together.

+Beliefs and activism

 Tomlin has been involved in a number of feminist and gay-friendly film productions, and on her 1975 album Modern Scream she pokes fun at straight actors who make a point of distancing themselves from their gay and lesbian characters—answering the pseudo-interview question, she replies: "How did it feel to play a heterosexual?
 I've seen these women all my life, I know how they walk, I know how they talk ..."
 In 2013, Tomlin and Wagner worked together on the film An Apology to Elephants, which Wagner wrote and Tomlin narrated.

-Awards

-Tomlin has received numerous awards, including: four primetime Emmys; a special 1977 Tony when she was appearing in her one-woman Broadway show, Appearing Nitely; a second Tony as Best Actress, two Drama Desk Awards and an Outer Critics Circle Award for her one-woman performance in Jane Wagner's The Search for Signs of Intelligent Life in the Universe; a CableACE Award for executive producing the film adaptation of The Search; a Grammy Award for her comedy album, This is a Recording (a collection of Ernestine the Telephone Operator routines) as well as nominations for her subsequent albums Modern Scream, And That's the Truth, and On Stage; and two Peabody Awards — the first for the ABC television special, Edith Ann's Christmas: Just Say Noël and the second for narrating and executive producing the HBO film, The Celluloid Closet.